1 NCAA tournament bracket stays perfect into Sweet 16 for first time ever. Here’s how it happened | NCAA.com

 A PERFECT BRACKET: Breaking down the absurd odds of the March Madness dream

-In the next round, "Center Road" is going completely chalk.
-Here are its next eight picks:
+In the next round, "center road" is going completely chalk.
+Here are Nigl's next eight picks:

 |Date/TIME (ET)